Alex Freeman

-Alexander Michael Freeman (born August 9, 2004) is an American professional soccer player who plays as a defender for Major League Soccer club Orlando City and the United States national team.
+Alexander Michael Freeman (born August 9, 2004) is an American professional soccer player who plays as a right-back, right winger, or center back for club Villarreal and the United States national team.

-In 2022, Freeman signed with Major League Soccer franchise Orlando City, but spent the first three seasons of his professional career primarily playing for the reserve team, Orlando City B, in MLS Next Pro.
+In 2022, Freeman signed with Major League Soccer club Orlando City, but spent the first three seasons of his professional career primarily playing for the reserve team, Orlando City B, in MLS Next Pro.
 In 2024, during his last season with Orlando City B, Freeman contributed the most assists and total goal contributions in the team.
 In 2025, Freeman broke into the first team of Orlando City and received his first senior call-up to the United States national team and represented the United States at the 2025 CONCACAF Gold Cup, during which he became the youngest player to make six consecutive appearances for the national team in the tournament as the United States finished runners-up behind Mexico.
+In early 2026, Freeman transferred to La Liga club Villarreal for an Orlando City team-record transfer fee for a homegrown player.

 Youth career

 Freeman was born in Baltimore, Maryland, but grew up in Fort Lauderdale, Florida.
-Freeman's first soccer coach was his step-father, Jake Hinkle, who introduced him to the sport.
+Freeman's first soccer coach was his stepfather, Jake Hinkle, who introduced him to the sport.
 Freeman attended American Heritage School in Plantation, Florida and played three seasons for Weston FC Academy before joining the Orlando City Academy in 2020.
 Freeman had tried out for Inter Miami's academy earlier, but he didn't make the team.
 However, Freeman's coach at Weston FC, Javier Carrillo, convinced him to try out for Orlando City's academy, despite the distance from his home.
 Freeman's mother, Rochelle, hesitated allowing Freeman to attend Orlando City's academy due to the distance and the ongoing COVID-19 pandemic, but allowed him to stay with another academy player's family.
 Freeman celebrated his 16th birthday without his family for the first time after making the move to Orlando and said that it took a toll on him, but that "it was something that needed to happen".

 In 2021, he made 30 appearances for the under-17 team, scoring eight goals and providing 15 assists as Orlando City were crowned the inaugural MLS Next Cup U17 champions.